paparazzi/paparazzi/doc/sphinx/source/developer_guide/system_overview.rst

 Airborne autopilot timing
 -------------------------

 The picture below explain the temporal sequence of the autopilot.
-Each module is declared with a *task* (or nothing for default group) that is called in a predefined order.
+Each module belongs to a **task**, specified in its configuration file (or nothing for default group), that is called in a predefined order.
 The order respects the general principals of a closed loop system, but also take into account some constraints due to the use of digital sensors and performances of the microcontrollers.

 .. image:: PPRZ_Main_ap_loop.png